spion/genny/README.md

 ## multi-argument callbacks, calling generators

-If an async functions calls the callback with more than 2 arguments, an array will be returned from the yield:
+If the async function calls the callback with more than 2 arguments, an array will be returned from the yield expression:

 ```js
 function returnsmore(callback) {